-I'm Taylor Katherine Wong, and I'm a third year Politics, Philosophy, and Law LLB student from Toronto, Canada.
-I decided to found King's Women in Law because I am inspired by the accomplishments of women in law currently and the unique challenges they have had to overcome.
-I am excited to bring people together who are passionate about our cause.
+Taylor Katherine Wong is a third year Politics, Philosophy, and Law LLB student from Toronto, Canada.
+As founder of King's Women in Law, Taylor was inspired by the accomplishments of women in the legal profession and the unique challenges they have had to overcome.

-I am Joanna Griffin and I'm a first year law student from Wales.
-In the past year I took part in volunteer schemes across the world and that highlighted the importance of feminism to me, especially as a young woman travelling alone.
-For me, the importance of KWIL is giving you the confidence to go forward in your chosen career.
+Joanna Griffin is a second year Law LLB student from Wales.
+Over the past year, Joanna has took part in volunteer schemes across the world and it was this experience that highlighted to her the tremendous importance of feminism, especially as a young woman travelling alone.
+For Joanna, the importance of KWIL is giving you the confidence to go forward in your chosen career.

-My name is Eliska Ludvova, and I am a second year law student from Zilina, Slovakia.
-My commitment to KWIL stems from my conviction that everyone, regardless of their background or gender, should be given equal opportunities and support to achieve their goals.
+Eliska Ludvova is a second year law student from Zilina, Slovakia.
+Eliska's commitment to KWIL stems from her conviction that everyone, regardless of their background or gender, should be given equal opportunities and support to achieve their goals.

-My name is Katharina Rogozina, and I am second year Law LLB student from Berlin, Germany.
-One of the major issues within the legal profession is that it has been historically dominated by men, leaving little room for women.
-For me, KWIL symbolises the much-needed change towards diversity and inclusion in the legal profession.
+Katharina Rogozina is a second year Law LLB student from Berlin, Germany.
+Katharine recognised that one of the major issues within the legal profession is that it has been historically dominated by men, leaving little room for women.
+For Katharina, KWIL symbolises the much-needed change towards diversity and inclusion in the legal profession.